Wonder-Tree/PoseCamera/README.md

 }
 ```

+The base of hand tracking is based on the following repository : https://google.github.io/mediapipe/solutions/hands

 #### Share your thoughts

 Join our [Discussion Channel](https://github.com/Wonder-Tree/PoseCamera/discussions)!
 We love to hear your ideas, suggestions or pull request